Public sector equality duty

 Information relevant to the Public Sector Equality Duty

 The Equality Act 2010 (Specific Duties) Regulations 2011 provides that a public authority must publish information to demonstrate its compliance with the general equality duty.
-Information in relation to Employment Monitoring of Protected Characteristics can be located at the below link.
+Information in relation to Employment Monitoring of Protected Characteristics can be located below.

-Information about complaints is available on our Professional Standards Department web page which can be accessed directly here.
+Information about complaints is available on our Professional Standards Department web page.

 We do not currently hold aggregated data in relation to all protected characteristics under the Equality Act 2010.
 Aggregated data about Sexual Orientation and Religion or Belief is held in relation to some of our services and employment practices.
 After taking advice from the National Trans Police Association in 2008, we decided against collecting data about transgender members of staff or service users, apart from data relevant to hate crimes and incidents.
 Discussions are currently taking place about whether or not, and how, aggregated data should be gathered in relation to a wider range of services and employment practices, and for all the protected characteristics under the Equality Act 2010.